LABOUR WELFARE FUND COMPLIANCE SERVICE

 Additionally, the employer must provide a statement detailing all relevant information regarding the contributions made.

-What does the labour Welfare Fund consist of?
+The labour Welfare Fund consist of

 The state government established the Labour Welfare Fund, which consists of the following elements: